FILING DEADLINE: Friday, December 20, 2019

-- Understand the distinction between Board and staff roles and, by policy, delegate all management and administrative functions, including personnel functions, to the Superintendent.
+- Understand the distinction between Board and staff roles and, by policy, delegate all management and administrative functions, including personnel functions, to the Turnaround Superintendent.

 - Communicate district needs to local voters and local, state and federal elected officials.

-- Select as Board president (chairperson) a Board member who demonstrates essential leadership qualities to preside at Board meetings, work closely with the Superintendent to establish meeting agendas, and be an articulate spokesperson for the Board.
+- Select a Board president (chairperson) a Board member who demonstrates essential leadership qualities to preside at Board meetings, work closely with the Turnaround Superintendent to establish meeting agendas, and be an articulate spokesperson for the Board.
 The person the Board elects as its president is key to what the Board accomplishes and to the nature of the relationship between the Superintendent and Board members.

-- Evaluate its own performance and periodically take part in workshops with the Superintendent, aimed at strengthening their collaborative leadership for high student achievement.
+- Evaluate its own performance and periodically take part in workshops with the Turnaround Superintendent, aimed at strengthening their collaborative leadership for high student achievement.

 - Come to meetings prepared with a thorough knowledge of all pending items before the Board.